uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-if we gather our knowns from point observations in A... this homogeneous linear system equation can be solved using the SVD. we exploit some constraints - and we need 8 corresponding points
+If we gather our knowns from point observations in A... this homogeneous linear system equation can be solved using the SVD.

+We exploit some constraints - and we need 8 corresponding points
 :::

 ## 8 Point algorithm {data-auto-animate="true}